 Use this resource to answer the questions that follow.

-1. What would Earth's magnetic field be like if the planet was solid?
+What would Earth's magnetic field be like if the planet was solid and why?

-2. What roles does the magnetic field play for our planet?
+What important role does the magnetic field play for our planet?